Genivia/ugrep/README.md

             a match if specified, otherwise TAG.
 The default is `___'.
     --pager[=COMMAND]
             When output is sent to the terminal, uses COMMAND to page through the output.
-The default COMMAND is `less -R'.
+COMMAND defaults to environment variable PAGER when defined or `less'.
 Enables --heading and --line-buffered.
     --pretty
             When output is sent to a terminal, enables --color, --heading, -n, --sort, --tree and -T when not explicitly disabled.